 Repurposing online courses as lead magnets

-Teresa has found that tactically giving some of her online courses away for free has reaped rewards and generated new business by way of new members joining her online membership.
-For example, she is speaking at Atomicon event next year put on by our mutual friends Andrew and Pete, and she made a deal with them whereby anyone who bought a ticket to the event would get her course included at no extra cost.
+Teresa found that tactically giving some of her online courses away for free reaped rewards and generated new business by way of new members joining her online membership.
+For example, she is speaking at Atomicon event next year put on by our mutual friends Andrew and Pete, and she made a deal with them where anyone who bought a ticket to the event would get her course included at no extra cost.
 This meant that her course was used as part of their marketing and she reached new people off the back of it.

 If people liked the video, which was essentially her course introduction, then the call-to-action was to buy her course.
 Out of 400 people who were at the event and saw her video, a whopping 200 people signed up for her course!
 That is incredible.